 Welcome from the Director of the School of Family & Consumer Science

-I am so excited to welcome you to learn more about the School of Family and Consumer Sciences (FCS)!
-Our school has so many diverse opportunities to prepare you for jobs that empower and benefit youth, families, and communities.
-That’s what we do, what we know, what we research, and it is what we teach.
+I am excited you're here to learn more about the School of Family and Consumer Sciences (FCS)!
+Our school provides diverse opportunities to prepare students for jobs that empower and benefit youth, families, and communities.
+That’s what we do, what we know, and we want to share it with you.

-Our innovative faculty members are making real-world impacts and we are here to prepare you to do the same.
-We strive to help you use your creative talents to work with communities in the realms of Nutrition, Human Development, Interior Design, Fashion Merchandising, and Consumer Affairs.
+Our faculty members are well known for the real-world impacts they are making and we are here to prepare you to do the same.
+We strive to help you use your creative talents to work in the realms of Nutrition, Human Development, Interior Design, Fashion Merchandising, and Consumer Affairs.

-We differ from other schools in that we put students first; recognizing we all can learn from one another’s experiences and use that knowledge to have a positive influence on the world.
-We, as a faculty, want to meet you and find out how we can help make your professional goals a reality.
+We put our students first; recognizing we all can learn from one another’s experiences and use that knowledge to have a positive influence on the world.
+We, as a faculty, really look forward to meeting you to find out how we can help make your professional goals a reality.
 There are so many problems to solve in this world and we genuinely believe you are essential to discover the solutions and carry them out to truly make a difference.
-Come talk to us.
+Come talk to us in FCS 101 or virtually.
 Our doors are open!